Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 Four festivals.
 Each gets a 1-Point Drop and a parallel auction.

-Coachella Weekend 1 (April 10–12) and Weekend 2 (April 17–19) both cleared in February.
+Coachella Weekend 1 (April 10 to 12) and Weekend 2 (April 17 to 19) both cleared in February.
 Each weekend had 10 packages at 1 point plus 2 packages at auction, with the drop window running from noon ET to 11am ET the next day.

-Stagecoach runs April 24–26 in Indio, right after Coachella wraps up the desert.
+Stagecoach runs April 24 to 26 in Indio, right after Coachella wraps up the desert.
 The 1-Point and auction drops for Stagecoach ran February 27, same 23-hour window, same 10-plus-2 split.

 The package is country-specific and loaded: two guest passes, Corral Standing Pit access at the front of the T-Mobile Mane Stage, Diamond Lounge access, exclusive saloon entry across the Corral, Rhinestone, and Rose Garden lounges, shaded seating, specialty food and beverage, cashless bars.